 Be transparent and secure in how you handle sensitive data.

-- Make users aware that your app collects, uses, or shares sensitive data, and explain the rationale for this data usage.
+- Make users aware of when and why your app collects, uses, or shares sensitive data.

-- For your app's data at rest, use Android's built-in credential encryption.
-For data in transit, you should use SSL for all data transmission regardless of sensitivity.
+- Always use secure network connections.
+For your app's data at rest, use Android's built-in credential encryption.
+For data in transit, you should use TLS, the successor of SSL, for all data transmission regardless of sensitivity.

 - Files that contain sensitive data should be in your app-private directory within internal storage.

-- On Android 10, for files only relevant to your app, store them in the app-specific directory in the filtered view of external storage.
+- On Android 10, for files only relevant to your app, store them in the app-specific directory in external storage.
 Learn more about scoped storage.

 - If you need to pass sensitive data to another app, use an explicit intent.
 Grant one-time data access to further restrict the other app's access.

 - Even when your app is in the foreground, it's a best practice to show a real-time indication that you are capturing from the microphone or camera.
-For example, you can use a foreground service ongoing notification to make sure users are aware.
 Note that Android 9 and higher don't allow for microphone or camera access when your app is in the background.